kstenerud/streamux/streamux-specification.md

 OOB messages are [single or packed mode message envelopes](#single-and-packed-chunk-envelopes) containing out-of-band data in their chunk payloads.

-The OOB payload is encoded as a [Concise Binary Encoding, version 1](https://github.com/kstenerud/concise-encoding/blob/master/cbe-specification.md) inline map.
-An inline map contains only the key-value pairs, not the "begin map" or "end container" markers.
+The OOB payload is encoded as a [Concise Binary Encoding, version 1 inline map](https://github.com/kstenerud/concise-encoding/blob/master/cbe-specification.md#inline-containers).
 Fields are encoded as key-value pairs in this map.

 Map keys may be of any type, but all string typed keys beginning with an underscore `_` are reserved for use by Streamux.
 The following predefined fields are automatically recognized: